martgnz/journocoders-geogrid/README.md

 In this tutorial we will learn to make hexagonal grids using the [geogrid](https://github.com/jbaileyh/geogrid) package and visualise the resulting geometry of London's local areas with D3.

-While a plain choropleth map is useful in most situations and easy for the reader, a symbolic representation with hexagons can be more accurate as you don't obscure small areas.
+While a plain choropleth map is useful in most situations and easy for the reader to understand, a symbolic representation with hexagons can be more accurate as you don't obscure small areas.

 There are several ways to transform geographic data to hexagons.
 This method is intended for creating your own cartography from a set of geographic features.
-This produces a different output than libraries like [d3-hexbin](https://github.com/d3/d3-hexbin) or [d3-hexgrid](https://github.com/larsvers/d3-hexgrid), as those bin points in a fixed area for density-graduated data visualisations.
+This produces a different output than libraries like [d3-hexbin](https://github.com/d3/d3-hexbin) or [d3-hexgrid](https://github.com/larsvers/d3-hexgrid), as those aggregate points by an area (e.g. there are 100 points inside this cell).

 To start, please download (or clone) this repository with the following [link](https://github.com/martgnz/journocoders-geogrid/archive/master.zip).